Gilcrease Museum: History

 Thomas Gilcrease grew up in the Muscogee (Creek) Nation, in present-day eastern Oklahoma.
 At the turn of the 20th century the federal government allotted lands collectively held by American Indian tribes to private citizens.
 His tribal membership entitled him to an allotment of 160 acre located just south of Tulsa.
 The land subsequently became part of one of Oklahoma's first major oil fields, the Glenn Pool Oil Reserve, where the town of Glenpool was later established.
 Gilcrease proved to be an able businessman.
 In 1922, he founded the Gilcrease Oil Company, and in less than ten years had greatly expanded his original holdings.
 Thomas Gilcrease traveled extensively in Europe during the 1920s and 1930s.
 His visits to European museums inspired him to create his own collection.
-Pride in his American Indian heritage and interest in the history of the American West provided a focus for his collecting.
+Pride in his Native American heritage and interest in the history of the American West provided a focus for his collecting.

 Gilcrease purchased his first oil painting titled Rural Courtship by Daniel Ridgway Knight in 1912 for $1,500, but most of the collection was amassed after 1939.
 The first Gilcrease Museum opened at his oil company headquarters (at that time located in San Antonio, Texas) in 1943.
 Within a few years, he returned to Tulsa with his oil company and his growing collection.
 He opened a gallery for public viewing on his Tulsa estate in 1949.

-Gilcrease collected at a time when few people were interested in the art or history of the American West, and so his collection grew rapidly.
+Gilcrease collected at a time when few people were interested in the art or history of the American West.
+This made the scope and speed at which he acquired his collection unique.
 During the early 1950s, he acquired numerous works of art, artifacts, and documents.
 Declining oil prices made it difficult for him to finance major purchases.
 Faced with a seemingly insurmountable debt, Gilcrease offered to sell his entire collection in order to keep it intact.
 In 1954, fearing that Gilcrease Museum would leave Tulsa, a small group of citizens organized a bond election.
 The voters of Tulsa approved, by a 3-to-1 margin, the bond issue that paid Gilcrease's outstanding debts.
 This kept the collection in the city.